svmi3195/fiction-lore/README.md

 # fiction-lore
 App for organizing and viewing fiction world lore

+Run with `npm start`